adamtow/notecuts/docs/English.md

 - Integration with shared notes in Apple Notes and Evernote, or text files on Dropbox.
 - Limit which shortcuts are available to run on a per-note basis.
 - Integrate with popular third-party services like IFTTT and Dropbox to send commands to your iOS device for automatic running, no tapping on a notification banner required.
-- Run shortcuts while the screen is locked and the device is sleeping (requires Cronios).
+- Run shortcuts while the screen is locked and the device is sleeping.
 - Notify owners of shared notes that there are shortcuts they would like them to run.
 - Send input to the shortcuts.
 - Switch to the Shortcuts app for displaying menus and dialogs.